zephyrproject-rtos/zephyr/boards/arm/bl5340_dvk/doc/index.rst

 .. note::

-   By default the the Secure image for BL5340's application core is built using TF-M.
+   By default the Secure image for BL5340's application core is built using TF-M.

 Building the Secure firmware with TF-M